daac-tools/find-simdoc/README.md

 LSH is an approximate solution, and you may want to know the accuracy.
-The executable `minhash_mae` allows you to examine the *mean absolute error (MAE)*, the averaged gap between the normalized Hamming distance with the minwise hashing and the actual Jaccard distance.
+The executable `minhash_mae` allows you to examine the *mean absolute error (MAE)*, the averaged gap between the normalized Hamming distance and the actual Jaccard distance.

 To use this executable, we recommend extracting a small subset from your dataset because it exactly computes distances for all possible pairs.